dart-lang/language/working/0093 - Gradual Language Change Migration/0094 - Per Library Language Version Selection/strawman.md

 Now nothing compiles because all the `floo` libraries are written for Dart 2.4.

-The user then goes through every `.dart` file in the package and either upgrades them to NNBD or adds a
+The user then goes through every `.dart` file in the package and either upgrades them to NNBD or adds an

 ```dart
 // @sdk=2.4